atharv0811/react-chat-app/README.md

 # Chat App

-A real-time chat application built with React, Node.js, Express, and MySQL.
+A real-time chat application built with React, Node.js, Express, and MongoDB.

 ## Features